Mount Kenya

-Mount Kenya (Meru: Kĩrĩmaara, Kikuyu: Kĩrĩmanyaga, Kamba: Ki nyaa, Embu: Kĩ nyaga) is the second-highest peak in Africa, after Kilimanjaro.
-The highest peaks of the mountain are Batian (5199 m), Nelion (5188 m) and Point Lenana (4985 m).
-Mount Kenya is located in the former Eastern and Central provinces of Kenya; its peak is now the intersection of Meru, Embu, Kirinyaga, Nyeri and Tharaka Nithi counties, about 16.5 km south of the equator, around 150 km north-northeast of the capital Nairobi.
-Mount Kenya is the source of the name of the Republic of Kenya.
+Mount Kenya (Meru: Kĩrĩmaara, Kikuyu: Kĩrĩmanyaga, or "Kīrī-nyaga", Kamba: Ki nyaa, Embu: Kĩ nyaga, or "Kirinyaga") is the second highest mountain in Africa and the namesake of the country Kenya.
+Located about 150 km (90 mi) north-northeast of the capital of Nairobi and just 16.5 kilometres (10.3 miles) south of the equator, the mountain's highest peaks are Batian (5,199 m), Nelion (5,188 m), and Point Lenana (4,985 m).
+Historically situated in the former Eastern and Central provinces, the massif now serves as the intersection of Meru, Embu, Kirinyaga, Nyeri, and Tharaka Nithi counties.
+The area was officially gazetted as the Mount Kenya National Park in 1949 and was later designated a UNESCO World Heritage Site in 1997 for its outstanding natural beauty and ecological significance.
+Today, the park and its surrounding forest reserve are managed by the Kenya Wildlife Service and the Kenya Forest Service as a critical sanctuary for endangered species and a primary water tower for the region.

 Mount Kenya is a volcano created approximately 3 million years after the opening of the East African Rift.
 Before glaciation, it was 7000 m high.
 It was covered by an ice cap for thousands of years.
 This has resulted in very eroded slopes and numerous valleys radiating from the peak.
 There are currently 11 small glaciers, which are shrinking rapidly, and may disappear by 2050.
 The forested slopes are an important source of water for much of Kenya.
 There are several vegetation bands from the base to the peak.
 The lower slopes are covered by different types of forest.
 Many alpine species are endemic to Mount Kenya, such as the giant lobelias and senecios and a local subspecies of rock hyrax.
-An area of 715 km2 around the centre of the mountain was designated a National Park in 1949 and listed as a UNESCO World Heritage Site in 1997.
 The park receives over 16,000 visitors per year.

+Local culture

+The main ethnic groups living around Mount Kenya are Kikuyu, Ameru, Embu and Maasai.
+The mountain is as an important aspect of their cultures.
+They arrived in the Mount Kenya area and have been living there for centuries.